"Day to Day" Operations Management

 It costs your company 5 – 25 less to retain an existing customer than obtain a new customer.

 Information that describes the product to its users.
 It consists of the product technical manuals and online information (including online versions of the technical manuals and help facility descriptions).

 Special Projects are duties performing with a high degree of independence, initiative and judgment.

-Benefits of managing your special projects for you:
+Benefits of BMS managing your special projects for you:

-Operational excellence is a philosophy of the workplace where problem-solving, teamwork, and leadership results in the ongoing improvement in an organization or company.
-The process involves focusing on the customer’s needs, expectations, keeping employees positive and empowered, and continually improving the current activities in the workplace.
+Operational excellence is a philosophy of your workplace where problem-solving, teamwork, and leadership results in the ongoing improvement in your organization or company.
+The process involves focusing on your customer’s needs, expectations, keeping employees positive and empowered, and continually improving the current activities in the workplace.